Yumjaagiin Tsedenbal: Legacy

 In Mongolia, Tsedenbal is remembered for successfully maintaining a path of relatively moderate socialism during the Cold War.
 By the decree of President Punsalmaagiin Ochirbat in 1997, the 1990 decree that stripped him of his rank and awards was invalidated.
 A statue of Tsedenbal was built in 2000 on the plaza in front of the National Drama Academic Theater which has since been renamed to Tsedenbal Square (Цэдэнбалын талбай).
 The statue and its surroundings were refurbished in 2013.
 On 21 September 2016, the Erdenet Mining Corporation was named after him.

 In 2019, Mongolian filmmakers produced a biographical film of Tsedenbal.
 His son Zorig founded the Tsedenbal Academy in Mongolia.

 Personal life

 His Russian wife, Anastasia Filatova, was often said to be the most powerful political figure in Mongolia due to her close relationship with the Soviet leader Leonid Brezhnev.
-They had two children, Vladislav (7 October 1949 – c.
-2000) and Zorig (born 11 March 1957).
-A third son, born 11 March 1948, died three days later.
-The sons' surnames were reduplicated from their patronymic in Russian (e.g. Владислав Цэдэнбалович Цэдэнбал).
-His granddaughter Anastasia Tsedenbal (Анастасия Зоригновна Цэдэнбал), born in 1985, graduated from the Lomonosov Moscow State University as an African researcher.
+They had three children.

+Political positions

+Yumjaagiin Tsedenbal embraced Marxism-Leninism and state-centered nationalism, while opposing chauvinism.
+The policies of Tsedenbal are also known as Tsedenbalism.